Advanced Settings

 Declination Compensation' - if PHD2 can get pointing information from

-the mount via an ASCOM connection ('Mount' or 'Aux'), it will
+the mount via an ASCOM/Indi connection ('Mount' or 'Aux'), it will

 automatically adjust the RA guide rate based on the current